pyrogram/pyrogram/docs/source/index.rst

     app.run()

 Welcome to Pyrogram's Documentation!
-Here you can find resources for learning how to use the library.
+Here you can find resources for learning how to use the framework.
 Contents are organized into self-contained topics and can be accessed from the sidebar, or by following them in order using the Next button at the end of each page.
 But first, here's a brief overview of what is this all about.

 About
 -----

-**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and C.
+**Pyrogram** is an elegant, easy-to-use Telegram_ client library and framework written from the ground up in Python and
-It enables you to easily build custom Telegram applications that interact with the MTProto API as both user and bot.
+C. It enables you to easily build custom Telegram applications that interact with the MTProto API as both user and bot.

 Features
 --------